Why Does My Amp Go Into Protection Mode

 What Is Protection Mode On An Amplifier

 Amplifiers have several functional components, each expensive and challenging to repair.
 Particularly the power transistors.
-Any amplifying device problems might hurt your car stereo’s speakers.
+Any amplifying device problems might hurt the speakers of your car stereo.
 If the speakers undergo voltage changes, their voice coil will burst, leaving you with lifeless speakers.

 The issue has to be investigated and fixed immediately.
 Avoid ignoring it since it can worsen later.